zxul767/ex-machina/content/blog/dynamic-programming/index.md

 Another important thing to notice is that depending on the input, it is possible that many elements `_can_segment[i]` in the array will never be mutated (e.g., if we always pass through the `continue` statement), or that some elements will never be used (because `offset + len(word)` may not touch all possible integers `i=0,...,n`.)

-Finally, notice how both solutions implement base or initial conditions (`if offset == len(string) - 1` in the recursive case, and `_can_segment[n] = True` in the iterative case).
-In all dynamic programming problems (and all recursive solutions, for that matter), it is crucial to define these to avoid stack overflows or incorrect results.
+Finally, notice how both solutions implement base or initial conditions (`if offset == len(string) - 1` in the recursive case, and `_can_segment[n] = True` in the iterative case.)
+In all dynamic programming problems (and all recursive solutions, for that matter), it is crucial to define these base conditions to avoid stack overflows or incorrect results.

 ## Why is it called Dynamic Programming?
 Though its name invokes some of air of sophistication, as it is explained in its Wikipedia [page](https://en.wikipedia.org/wiki/Dynamic_programming#:~:text=The%20word%20dynamic%20was%20chosen,schedule%20for%20training%20or%20logistics.), "dynamic programming" was actually a bit of a marketing gimmick in a time where mathematical research was suffering from lack of government support: